shershunov/FruitNet/README.md

 #### Project Overview

-In a world where the complexity of neural networks can often be overwhelming, i've taken a step back to focus on the essentials of image classification.
 This repository contains a simple CNN architecture that serves as a cornerstone for anyone interested in learning how to classify images, without diving into the complexities of more advanced models.

 #### Features